This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 WHAT YOU NEED TO KNOW:

-What else do I need to know about stitch removal?
+What do I need to know about stitches removal?

 - Protect your wound.
 Your wound can swell, bleed, or split open if it is stretched or bumped.
 You may need to wear a bandage that supports your wound until it is completely healed.

 - Care for a scar.
 You may have a scar after the stitches are removed.
 Use sunblock if the area is exposed to the sun.
 Apply it every day after the stitches are removed.
 This will help prevent skin discoloration.
 Talk to your healthcare provider about medicines you can use to make the scar less visible.
 Some medicines are available without a prescription.